siam02/editor.php/README.md

 # Editor.php

 Editor.php is a package designed to assist in parsing and manipulating the output of [Editor.js](https://editorjs.io/) with ease.
-It can be used with either vanilla PHP or with Larave.
+It can be used with either vanilla PHP or with Laravel.
 Laravel offers few additional features.

 ## Table Of Contents